openvinotoolkit/model_server/docs/tf_model_binary_input.md

 *Note:* Some models might require other parameters such as `--scale` parameter.
 - `--reverse_input_channels` - required for models that are trained with images in RGB order.
-- `--mean_values` , `--scale` - should be provided if input pre-processing operations are not a part of a topology- and the pre-processing relies on the application providing an input data.
+- `--mean_values` , `--scale` - should be provided if input pre-processing operations are not a part of topology- and the pre-processing relies on the application providing input data.
 They can be determined in several ways described in [conversion parameters guide](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).
 In this example [model pre-processing script](https://github.com/tensorflow/models/blob/v2.2.0/official/r1/resnet/imagenet_preprocessing.py) was used to determine them.

 *Note:* You can find out more about [TensorFlow Model conversion into Intermediate Representation](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html) if your model is stored in other formats.